danidiaz/thrifty-sailor/README.md

 ## What's this?

-A command-line tool for making a snapshot of a Digital Ocean droplet and destroying the droplet afterwards.
+A command-line tool for taking a snapshot of a Digital Ocean droplet and destroying the droplet afterwards.
 Also works in reverse direction: restore a droplet from a snapshot and destroy the snapshot afterwards.